 Adam also ferments local vegetables, including some of his own produce, under the F&M Fermented brand.
 These wild lacto-fermented products can be purchased at the Fertile Underground Grocery.

 Sky Hill Farm located at the top of one of the last undeveloped hills in Providence in Olnyville.
 In the past it has been managed by Red Planet Vegetables.
-This year Sky Hill Farm is co-manged by Adam and Nathaniel as a joint venture, and we are hoping to whip it into shape with the help from our CSA members.
-We will be installing a season extending greenhouse in the spring, and hopefully putting some good ol fashion elbow grease into this beautiful little farmlette.
+Sky Hill Farm is now owned by the Southside Community Land Trust, leased and farmed by Adam.
+Projects in 2015 include planting a pawpaw orchard and installing drip irrigation.